kctong529/sisukas/README.md

 Then, open `http://localhost:8000` in your browser.

 ## To-Do List
-- [ ] Improve responsive design for better mobile support.
+- [ ] Enhance responsive design for a smoother mobile experience.
-- [ ] Refactor file structure for better maintainability.
+- [ ] Refactor the file structure to improve maintainability.
-- [ ] Implement filtering based on course descriptions.
+- [ ] Enable filtering by course descriptions.
-- [ ] Label periods automatically based on course dates.
+- [ ] Automatically label periods based on course dates.
-- [ ] Add predefined filters like "Starts in the future", "DSD curriculum", "CS minor", "Finnish language course".
+- [ ] Add predefined filters such as "Starts in the future," "DSD curriculum," "CS minor," and "Finnish language course."
+- [ ] Implement support for nested sorting criteria.
-- [ ] Add user management features.
+- [ ] Introduce user management features.
+- [ ] Allow users to pin courses to keep them at the top.
+- [ ] Enable saving and loading of the current view.
 - [ ] Support importing courses from a long string or fuzzy copied text.
-- [ ] Generate an automatic timeline based on course schedules.
+- [ ] Automatically generate a timeline based on course schedules.
-- [ ] Integrate a study calendar feature.
+- [ ] Integrate a study calendar for better planning.
-- [ ] Improve accessibility for better usability.
+- [ ] Improve accessibility for a more inclusive user experience.

 ## Contribution
 Contributions are welcome!
 If you'd like to improve the project: